The Reasonable and the Absurd

 What if this is all a mistake?

-Working with your group, think of a contemporary example that the parable could be analogous to and use this to try to work out its meaning:
+2. Working with your group, think of a contemporary analogy of the parable and use it to try to work out its meaning.

 • Camus’s Sisyphus